 Seed Cups and Plant Selection

-Thanks for the great workshop last week in Austin.
+Thanks for the great workshop in January 2008 in Austin.
 It was a pleasure meeting all of you and hearing all of your great ideas!

 I just wanted to pass along a couple of thoughts I had after the workshop that might be of use to other First Bloom participants.